geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 I lived to tread tbe earth that Conrad trod,<br>
 To reconcile the offending wretch to God;<br>
 I lived —I saw him fall a murderer’s prey,<br>
-I saw his spirit pass unblest away.—<br>
+I saw his spirit pass unblest away.<br>
 Earth is a desert now, and oh, despair!<br>
 Heaven too were joyless, for he is not there!<br>
 &emsp;“But see that drop—those noble limbs are chill!<br>